aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

 ## Migrate a Redis database

-Follow these steps to migrate a Redis database to Aiven for Caching service:
+To migrate a Redis database to Aiven for Caching service:

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select the target Aiven for Caching service for migrating the Redis® database.